-- Examples of local government walking maps and guides include Cardinia Shire Council’s MAP (Move Around Pakenham) and Walk Guide, City of Whittlesea’s Walking Maps, Wodonga Pathways Booklet (City of Wodonga) and City of Ballarat’s Travel Smart map.
+- Examples of local government walking maps and guides include Cardinia Shire Council’s Walk Guide, City of Whittlesea’s Walking Maps, and Wodonga's Pathways Booklet (City of Wodonga).

 - Victoria Walks’ Walking Maps allow people to create or discover a range of walking maps for different purposes across Victoria.

 The home environment is a crucial setting for instilling physical activity as part of a child's daily life.

 - Mend 2-4 is a healthy lifestyle program for children aged 2 to 4 and their parents and carers while Mend 7-13 is for 7 to 13 year olds.
 (MEND)

 - Playgroup Victoria’s Active Play at Playgroup workshop uses fun activities to encourage children to be active.